Moors-Code/TPLLdrugscreen/README.md

 - The Rmarkdown (.Rmd) files that contain the source codes are stored in the "analysis" folder.
 - The "doc" folder contains the rendered html files from the Rmarkdown files
+- The bulk and single-cell RNA-Sequencing data can be downloaded from Zenodoi (https://doi.org/10.5281/zenodo.14603672)

 ![plot](GraphicalAbstract.png)